ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 cases that collectively cover all the functionality required in the architecture.

-Each use case includes a description followed by a summary of the Attester and a Relying Party roles.
+Each use case includes a description followed by a summary of the Attester and Relying Party roles.

 ## Network Endpoint Assessment